Backup Generator Questions

 A backup generator is an electrical device that provides power to your home when the main power source fails.
 It can run on various fuels, such as natural gas, propane, or diesel, and automatically switches on during an outage.

-- Automatic Activation: Detects a power loss and activates automatically.
+Key Features - Automatic Activation Detects a power loss and activates automatically.

 Why Do You Need a Backup Generator?